msteffan/pbj/01-front-end-fundamentals/javascript-loops-conditionals/readme.md

 }
 ```

 Conditionals will always follow this pattern.
-There is a key word(if, else if, else).
-Followed by an expression that will evaluate to true or false in parentheses.
-Then followed by code to execute when condition is met.
+There is a key word (if, else if, else), followed by an expression that will evaluate to true or false in parentheses.
+Then, it is followed by code to execute when condition is met.

 What's wrong with the following code?: